 The risk that has the potential to cause the most serious consequence in the shortest period of time is the loss of key people in a short time frame.
 Many IT departments have one or two people managing their business-critical infrastructure.
 The knowledge these people acquire over time represents a single point of failure, which can easily slip off a CIO / CFO’s radar.
 The unexpected loss of such staff can have disastrous consequences for the uptime of IT infrastructure that the business operates on.

-With the loss of a staff member, you also lose a wealth of intellectual property about your IT systems that has often been built up over a number of years and is rarely adequately documented.
+With the loss of a staff member, you also lose a wealth of intellectual property about your IT systems that have often been built up over a number of years and is rarely adequately documented.
 In the current environment, losing your top IT talent is realistically a matter of when, rather than if.
-No longer should CFO's expect that their valuable IT team members will stay with the company for five to 10 years, in many cases two to three years is more the norm.
+No longer should CFO’s expect that their valuable IT team members will stay with the company for five to 10 years, in many cases two to three years is more the norm.

 It is interesting to note that while businesses commonly spend tens of thousands of dollars on highly improbable events such as fire or a plane crashing onto the data centre, they are ready to rely upon one or two individuals to keep their business systems running day to day without recognising and eliminating this single point of failure.
 The reality is that these same people are in high demand by global IT companies willing to lure them with interesting projects, training and, most importantly, higher salaries.

 Over time, core business applications become increasingly layered, complex and customised as well as becoming more fundamental to the operations of the business.
 For example this occurs as businesses incorporate functional databases such as Oracle, add comprehensive storage and backup consolidation or include clustering/high availability software.
-While the result is a more robust mission-critical system, as the number of layers grow so does the expertise of the personnel required to support this infrastructure.
+While the result is a more robust mission-critical system, as the number of layers grows so does the expertise of the personnel required to support this infrastructure.
 This becomes a single point of failure as support and administration of the systems are rarely provisioned for.
-This is risky enough in normal business conditions, but with the added urgency of a disaster or system crash the resulting downtime can be significant.
+This is risky enough in normal business conditions, but with the added urgency of a disaster or system crash, the resulting downtime can be significant.

 The greater the scarcity of these specialists, the greater the risk IT departments will need to spend above their operating and capital budgets to achieve their objectives.
-Should you lose a key staff member, finding someone to manage this mission critical architecture and complete projects in progress can be a difficult and costly exercise.
-The result is often a compromise - either pay more to support the same systems or settle for a less skilled person at the same salary.
+Should you lose a key staff member, finding someone to manage this mission-critical architecture and complete projects in progress can be a difficult and costly exercise.
+The result is often a compromise – either pay more to support the same systems or settle for a less skilled person at the same salary.
 The latter is an acceptance of reduced service levels or project outcomes.

 Irrespective of economic conditions, finding, hiring and keeping experienced specialist IT resources to maintain this enterprise IT infrastructure is more expensive.
 Not to mention the additional cost of meeting compliance requirements, particularly in regulated sectors such as financial institutions, government departments and utilities.
 More regulation means more complexity in IT which makes it more expensive to support such critical systems.
 The bottom line is that costs are increasing, even if your requirements remain the same.